 Within a given tissue, expression of a receptor can vary between different locations.
-For example, in brain some types of neuron contain very high levels of CB1 receptor protein, whereas others have much lower levels; there are even lower levels in some regions of the hypothalamus and astroglial cells.
+For example, in brain some types of neuron contain very high levels of CB1 receptor protein, especially on synaptic terminals, whereas others have much lower levels with least in some regions of the hypothalamus and astroglial cells.
 Isoforms of the two receptors in humans and rodents have been identified that differ in their tissue distributions.
 It has become evident that endocannabinoid receptors exert a wide variety of different cellular effects by specific interactions with many other G proteins and that this is dependent on such factors as cell type, subcellular location and cellular functional state.
 In turn, variation in the location of CB1-interacting proteins may have a role in the cell-specific modulation of endocannabinoid signalling.
-Anandamide is a high-affinity, partial agonist of CB1 but is relatively inactive at CB2, while 2-arachidonoylglycerol acts as a full agonist at both CB1 and CB2 with moderate-to-low affinity (see below).
+Anandamide is a high-affinity, partial agonist of CB1 but is relatively inactive at CB2, while 2‑arachidonoylglycerol acts as a full agonist at both CB1 and CB2 with moderate-to-low affinity (see below).
 CB1 is the main receptor mediating the psycho-activities of cannabis.

 In addition to CB1 and CB2, anandamide is known to bind to a number of other receptors, including the peroxisome proliferator-activated receptors (PPARα, β and γ) to function in metabolic, anti-inflammatory and neuroprotective responses.
 For example, by binding to PPARβ/γ in brain it may regulate memory and learning.
 Endocannabinoids are now known to elicit activity also in such receptors as the transient receptor potential vanilloid 1 (TRPV1 - a non-selective cation channel ubiquitously expressed in all tissues), GPR55, GPR119 and possibly toll-like receptor 4 (TLR4).
 Some of its biological properties may be mediated through the production of nitric oxide, which functions as a versatile signalling intermediate and is ubiquitous in tissues.